txtor/seek/README.md

 1. lte: the target content is less than or equal to the query string

 ### Output
-    seek -o fields ...
+    seek -o:<type> <format> ...
+defines the format of the output.
+Default type `csv`.
+Supported types:
+1. csv: comma (or other non-word character) separated values
+1. json: json array

-list of output fields separated by a non-word character.
+CSV: `<format>` is the list of output fields separated by a non-word character.
 Determines which fields and which separator to output.
 Default: `path:num:line`.
 Supported fields:
 1. path: full file name
 1. name: file name (without path)
 1. dir: file path (without file name)